pbollhorn/Calculator/README.md

 ## Project summary
 This project is a calculator with 10 digits.

-It is made as a demonstration of a Python Flask web app put in a Docker image.
+It is a practice project for a Python Flask web app put in a Docker image.

 ## Project files explained